Marshmallow Root for Horses

 Marshmallow has long been considered one of the most benevolent of herbs, renowned for its soothing and softening actions.
-Its therapeutic effects are largely due to its significant mucilage and pectin content, aided by its antibacterial and anti-inflammatory properties.
-Pectin is a soluble fibre that is beneficial for intestinal function and for keeping blood sugar levels in order.
-Mucilages are compounds which, when combined with water, form a slippery, slimy, semi-solid texture which has soothing and protective properties for surfaces such as the lining of the digestive tract or the skin.
+Contains pectin, a soluble fibre for enhancing intestinal function and maintaining blood sugar levels.
+Marshmallow's mucilages are compounds which, when combined with water, form a slippery, slimy, semi-solid texture which has soothing and protective properties for surfaces such as the lining of the digestive tract or the skin.
 In addition, mucilages have the ability to bind toxins and wastes to themselves and thereby aid in their removal from the body.

 DRUG INTERACTIONS: Fibre- and mucilage-containing herbs such as marshmallow have the potential to slow and/or reduce the absorption of any drugs taken simultaneously with them.
 Although this effect, in the case of marshmallow, is likely to be minor, it is advisable to leave a couple of hours between the administration of any drug medications and marshmallow.